 *Gender*Power*?
 On the Multiple Relations between Gender and Power in the European Parliament (Petra Meier, Petra Ahrens and Lise Rolandsen Agustín)

-Lise Rolandsen Agustín is Associate Professor in the Department of Culture and Global Studies at Aalborg University, Denmark.
+Lise Rolandsen Agustín is Associate Professor at the Department of Politics and Society at Aalborg University, Denmark.

 This important collection addresses key issues about both new and continuing actions of the European Parliament, covering policy areas for which the EU has responsibilities and commitments to democracy and diversity as well as gender equality.
 The book presents cutting-edge research, drawing on the analysis of an up-and-coming young cohort of experts as well as established scholars.
 A must read.